prpole/dissertation/chapter2/main.md

 Jack London's geology, in short, is a geology of the human, a geology in which the human is both the subject and object of study.
-A century later, we have a name for this geology: the Anthropocene.
+A century later, we have a name for this geology: the Anthropocene. <!--room for mini arg-statmeent here?--> [explores the intersection of geology (?), the species, and the individual consciousness in London]

 Of course, though technically only designating a geological epoch defined by the influence of collective human activity, the term "Anthropocene" has always